 The conversion of pure forest stands - such as the spruce or pine monocultures that are widespread in Germany - into mixed forests that are rich in structure and species, multi-layered and thus close to nature, is a necessary measure to secure the utilization, protection and recreational functions and the biological diversity of the forest in the long term.
 A broader structural and genetic diversity increases the resilience of forests used for forestry and thus their adaptability.
 Resilience means that an ecosystem is able to withstand ecological shocks and disturbances such as insect infestation or storms and maintain its basic organization and functionality.

 The EU and federal and state governments support forest conversion with financial aid.
 By 2017, an average of 22,000 hectares of forest had been converted each year.hot p

 Natural rejuvenation, in which individual trees are removed from the stand to create clearings for the seedlings of surrounding trees, is the most favorable and natural form of forest regeneration.
 Often, however, this does not result in a change of tree species, so that the stock is still susceptible to drought and heat.
 Primarily with the targeted cultivation of heat-tolerant species through artificial regeneration, the forest becomes more resilient.

-Forest conversion measures also contribute to fire protection.
-In the near future, the risk of forest fires may increase due to longer and more frequent dry and hot periods.
-Mixed forests are less endangered by forest fires because they have a more humid interior climate.
+Forest restructuring measures also help to protect against fires.
+The danger of forest fires has already increased due to longer and more frequent dry and hot spells.
+Mixed forests are less prone to forest fires, as they have a more humid interior forest climate.
 Species-rich mixed forests are also more resistant to insect pests and fungal attack.